 Notable People

-Jason Gould: Singer and the Refusal to Stay Only Somebody's Son
+Jason Gould: Singer Who Refused to Stay Only Somebody's Son

 Notable People Contemporary, 1966 4 cited sources